Indictment and arrest of Julian Assange: Publication of material from Manning

-In 2010 while working with WikiLeaks, Assange was contacted by Chelsea Manning, who gave him classified information containing various military operations conducted by the US government abroad.
+In 2010 while working with WikiLeaks, Assange was contacted by Chelsea Manning (then Bradley Manning), who gave him classified information containing various military operations conducted by the US government abroad.
 The material included the Baghdad airstrike of 2007, Granai Airstrike of 2009, the Iraq War Logs, Afghan War Diaries, and the Afghan War Logs, among others.
 Some of these documents were published by WikiLeaks and leaked to other major media houses including The Guardian between 2010 and 2011.

 Critics of the release included Julia Gillard, then Australian Prime Minister, who said the act was illegal, and the vice-president of the United States, Joe Biden, who called him a terrorist.
 Others, including Brazilian president Luiz da Silva and Ecuadorean president Rafael Correa, supported his actions, while sources in Russian president Dmitry Medvedev's office said he deserved a Nobel prize for his actions.
 The Manning leaks also led WikiLeaks and Julian Assange to receive various accolades and awards, but at the same time attracted criticism and police investigations.